Adaptive Computational

 Recruiting new PhD students!

-The laboratory is actively recruiting new PhD students to begin in Fall 2024.
-If you are interested in joining our laboratory, please reach out to Chris Sims (simsc3@rpi.edu) or apply via RPI's graduate admission page.
+The laboratory is actively recruiting new PhD students to begin in Fall 2025.
+If you are interested in joining AdaCog, please reach out to Chris Sims (simsc3@rpi.edu) or apply via RPI's graduate admission page.

 Overview